A charitable contribution

 “The public always have a view on how charities should be run – which doesn’t always take into account the complexity of the situation.
 When things go wrong, as at Amnesty, this means we are always going to upset a contingent of our supporters, who sadly then vote by taking away their wallets.”

-As Chair of the Charity Finance Group network until recently, Nicki hopes that the role she has played at Amnesty will help inspire a financially confident, dynamic and trustworthy charity sector.
+Until recently Chair of the Charity Finance Group network, Nicki hopes that the role she plays at Amnesty will help inspire a financially confident, dynamic and trustworthy charity sector.

 “Although times are sometimes tough, I have loved my career in the sector and would recommend it to anyone.”